AntonHuu/GitGithub_training/Git_Github_dictionary.md

   - .gitignore: A textfile with no extension that should always be in non-caps, and where i list all the files/lists that should be ignored and not tracked by git nor shared on github: eg: data file

     Make a .gitignore and in it list all files that should be ignored filename must be '.gitignore'.
 Github will ignore the file then, and it won't show that file.
+Do it before committing the file, otherwise an older version still might be somewhere in the history.

-  -
+    Can also ignore whole folder!

 ### Git status allows me to check what files are: